Savari45/custom_modules/om_account_accountant-18.0.1.0.3/accounting_pdf_reports/README.rst

 Contributors
 ------------

-* Odoo Mates <odoomates@gmail.com>
+* Alan Technologies <support@alantechnologies.com>

 Author & Maintainer
 -------------------

-This module is maintained by the Odoo Mates
+This module is maintained by the Alan Technologies